Washing machine: Laundromat machines

-Many commercial washers are built for use by the general public, and are installed in publicly accessible laundromats or laundrettes, operated by money accepting devices or card readers.
-The features of a commercial laundromat washer are more limited than those of a consumer washer, usually offering just two or three basic wash programs and an option to choose wash cycle temperatures.
+Many commercial washers are built for use by the general public, and are installed in publicly accessible laundromats or laundrettes.
+Originally, they were operated by coins (similar to older vending machines), but today they are activated by money accepting devices or card readers.
+The features of a commercial laundromat washer are usually more limited than those of a consumer washer, usually offering just two or three basic wash programs and an option to choose wash cycle temperatures.
+Some more-advanced models allow extra-cost options such as an additional wash or rinse cycle, at the choice of the user.

-The common front-loading commercial washing machine also differs from consumer models in its expulsion of wash and rinse water.
-While the consumer models pump used washer water out, allowing the waste line to be located above the washer, front-loading commercial machines generally use only gravity to expel used water.
-A drain in the rear, at the bottom of the machine opens at the appointed time during the cycle and water flows out.
-This creates the need for a drainage trough behind machines, which leads to a filter and drain.
+The typical front-loading commercial washing machine also differs from consumer models in its discharge of spent wash and rinse water.
+While the consumer models pump used washer water out, allowing the waste drainage pipe to be located above the floor level, front-loading commercial machines generally use only gravity to expel used water.
+A drain valve at the bottom rear of the machine opens at the appointed time during the cycle, allowing water to flow out.
+This requires a special drainage trough equipped with a filter and drain, and routed behind each machine.
 The trough is usually part of a cement platform built for the purpose of raising the machines to a convenient height, and can be seen behind washers at most laundromats.

-Most laundromat machines are horizontal-axis front-loading models, because of their lower operating costs (notably lower consumption of expensive hot water).
+Most laundromat machines are horizontal-axis front-loading models, because of their lower operating costs (notably, lower consumption of expensive hot water).